-Put another way, a global namespace enables all files to appear on the same filer even though the data is actually spread across tens or hundreds of different nodes, both on-prem and in-cloud.
+Put another way, a global namespace enables all files to appear at the same location even though the data is actually spread across tens or hundreds of different nodes, both on-prem and in-cloud.

 Eliminates islands of storage while reducing cost and complexity by providing a single, unified view of files regardless of how they may be distributed across the organization.

 It virtually consolidates all of the files within an organization so every one of your people get the same experience.
 Users can easily see and access files, regardless of where they are physically hosted.

 By using a single global namespace that leverages the private or public cloud provider of your choice, reduce costs while simplifying storage management.